cameron-fyfe/song_recommender/README.md

 ## Steps to use:
 1. Clone to this repository to your local machine.
-2. Install the `requirements.txt` file.
+2. Open your machine's CLI and navigate to the location of this repository.
-3. Open your machine's CLI and navigate to the location of this repository.
+3. Install the `requirements.txt` file.
+By using the following command: `pip install requirements.txt`
 4. Run the following command within the CLI:
 `python3 song_recommendation.py "Name of Song" "Name of Artist" number_of_songs_to_output phone_number`